-- Three references using the Confidential Reference on Applicant form.
-References are a rating of the applicant's personal and professional qualities by three referees who know the individual in different capacities as a learner, worker and leader. - For individuals whose first language is not English, the evidence accepted by the University College is the internet-based Test of English as a Foreign Language (TOEFLiBT).
+- 2. Why do you wish to become a teacher?
+Explain why you want to be an elementary teacher and your motivation for choosing teaching as a vocation.
+Include your philosophy of education and views on teaching as a profession.
+Essays will be evaluated on your articulation of your view of students and vision for schooling. - Three references using the Confidential Reference on Applicant form.
+References are a rating of the applicant's personal and professional qualities by three referees who know the individual in different capacities as a learner, worker and leader. - For individuals whose first language is not English, the evidence accepted by the University is the internet-based Test of English as a Foreign Language (TOEFLiBT).
 The minimum standard scores required in the four categories are 27 in Speaking, 25 in Writing, 23 in Listening and 23 in Reading. - Interviews.
 Interview questions focus on a general understanding of teaching, teaching content and processes, personal and professional qualities, an understanding of diversity and inclusive practices and communication skills. - Criminal Record Check.
 Applicants who are offered admission to the Bachelor of Education program must obtain an annual criminal record check conducted by the Calgary Police Service.
 Students are responsible for providing a copy of the criminal record check to the Bachelor of Education program at their own cost, prior to entering practicum.
 A scanned copy of the police check will be sent to all schools participating in practicum placements.
 Students who have not lived in Calgary or the surrounding area for at least six months prior to beginning the Bachelor of Education program will be required to have their criminal record check conducted by their local police service or the RCMP, depending on the jurisdiction where they resided.